sourcerer-mike/crmp/README.md

 # Serve the CRM

 Let's see how cool you are.
-Newer PHP will eat this:
+Some PHP will eat this:

     bin/console server:start

-And it runs in the background.
+And then it runs in the background.
-If that did not work you are not very cool and need old shoes:
+If that did not work you are using some uncool system (maybe unmodified OSX/MAMP) and need old shoes:

     bin/console server:run

 The URL to the CRMP will be shown in the output.
 Call that in your favorite browser.
+Add an "&" at the end to run it in background.

 **Note: The first call will take some time - leave him alone!**